Dharmasvamin

-Dharmasvamin (Chag Lo-tsa-ba Chos-rje-dpal; 1197–1264) was a Tibetan monk and pilgrim who travelled to Nepal and Magadha between 1234 and 1236.
+Dharmasvamin (Chag Lo-tsa-ba Chos-rje-dpal; 1197 – January 1264) was a Tibetan monk and pilgrim who travelled to Nepal and Magadha between 1234 and 1236.
 The main source on his life is his biography which was composed by Upasaka Chos-dar and provides an eyewitness account of the times.
 Dharmasvamin's accounts are important for reconstructing the continued operation of Nalanda after it was sacked in 1193 CE.

 Biography

 Dharmasvamin was born in 1197 in Chak village in present-day Lhünzê County.
 He spent the first part of his life in his homeland, Tibet, where he studied the various scripts of the Indian subcontinent including Vaivarta (possibly proto-Bengali or proto-Maithili) and other topics that were a mainstay at the monasteries of Tibet including logic and grammar.
 He also had knowledge of how to draw mandalas.
 His biographer noted his studiousness and sharp memory among his many qualities.
 Dharmasvamin also knew of the many scholars that India had produced, including Chandrakirti and Chandragomin.